Tips For Job Seekers

 What Does A Résumé Accomplish?

 A résumé tells the prospective employer what you have accomplished in the past and what you can do for their company now.
-The résumé's primary function is to sell your talents and skills to an employer - clearly, forcefully, and quickly.
-In a sense, you are selling yourself and your résumé is your advertisement.
+The résumé's primary function is to sell your talents and skills to an employer – clearly and quickly.
 It serves as your advance contact to spark an employer's interest and to generate an interview.

 When Is A Résumé Used?